 - What education and training needs do employers in Michigan’s food system have?

 - What are the gaps in existing training programs?

-The final report will be publicly available.
-It will include recommendations for:
+Final reports will be publicly available.
+They will include recommendations for:

 - Actionable responses to emerging trends

 - Job vacancies and skill shortages (now and in the future)